 Switzerland is a tiny country.
 Driving 4-5 hours will bring you pretty much across the entire country depending on your base location.
 For a shorter stay in Switzerland consider setting up a home base for yourself and your family in one area and explore the rest of the country from there.

 Accommodation prices are normally becoming cheaper per the night, if you book for several nights.
 This typically holds true whether you’re staying at a hotel, hostel, AirBnB etc.

 Depending on your time you have here in Switzerland I strongly suggest you group it together.
 For a 2 weeks travel through Switzerland on a budget, you might want to stay in a maximum of two or three different areas.

 North-West part like Jura, followed by the South-West part the Valais and lastly South-East part the Ticino area or Grison/Engadine.

 In all of these three places you could easily spend months and you would not run out of things to do.
 But I understand also that you might want to get a feel of each area so you can come back another time to your favourite section of Switzerland and explore it fully.

 And if you really have more time squeeze in the North-East part as well.

 Which Accommodation when you Travel Switzerland on a Budget?

 Needless to say you won’t find the luxury hotels in this list.
-But the quaint, family run and friendly places.
+But the quaint, family run and friendly places in Switzerland.